Frequently Asked Questions (FAQs)

 What is the application deadline?

-The deadline is December 15, 2017, for enrollment starting in September 2018.
+The deadline is December 15 each year for enrollment starting the following September.
 We admit only once per year, with the program starting in Autumn quarter.
 You should aim to have all materials submitted by the application deadline, including test scores and recommendations, although a short grace period may be allowed for these items only.

 Do you offer a master's degree?

 We do not admit students to a terminal master's degree.
 Admission is only to the PhD program.

 Yes - effective spring 2018, the PhD program (as well as the sequential MA students can earn) are officially STEM-designated, allowing the benefits of the STEM OPT extension for international students.

 Should I contact a faculty member I'm interested to work with before applying?

 This is not necessary, because our admission process is centralized, with decisions made by a committee, not by individual faculty members.
 Students do not choose a faculty adviser until the 3rd year of the program, after the completion of coursework.

 If I send in my CV/transcript/paper, can you tell me my chances of admission?

 Admission decisions are made based on a comprehensive evaluation of applications, in comparison with other applicants.
 We receive applications from far more qualified applicants than we can admit, so it is a competitive process.
 Given this, we cannot pre-review applications or indicate a chance of admission.